-Appointments are required to meet with Eric, Paul or Dustin in Environmental Health due to heavy workloads - they are regularly out of the office conducting inspections.
+Appointments are required to meet with Environmental Health staff due to heavy workloads - they are regularly out of the office conducting inspections.

 Please call 309-467-3064 to set up an appointment.

 Food Sanitation Program

 The purpose of this program is to promote food safety and to protect citizens from foodborne illness.
 This mission is accomplished through a variety of enforcement and educational activities:

 - Restaurants (includes bars, convenience stores, coffee shops within a gift shop, etc.)